robertop/pelet/README.md

 TODO
 -----
-- Build environment: Allow options to use a pre-exisiting installation of the ICU library.
 - PHP 5.4 support (array dereferencing, traits)
 - Namespaces: While are captured by the parser, they are not visible to the caller.